 It seems that the difficulty in defining the step-parent’s place in a child’s life stems not only from the great variation in types of step-parenting roles, but also from the absence of norms in relation to the role they are expected to perform.
 Furthermore, it may be assumed that traditional attitudes toward the limited role of fathers as caregivers in general have influenced how the image of step-fathers has been shaped.
 It can also be assumed that the role has changed with the passage of time and with the evolution of the role of fathers in the family, toward today’s common model of fathers who are markedly more “hands-on” and emotionally involved with their children than in previous generations.

 The extent of this phenomenon — the large number of children with a step-parent in their lives in addition to their legal parents, all of whom influence the child in different ways — gives rise to a potentially complex reality.
-This phenomenon has not, to date, benefited from an exhaustive legal discussion, and, critically, nor has the parents’ relationship been treated separately.
+This phenomenon has not, to date, benefited from an exhaustive legal discussion, and critically, nor has the parents’ relationship been treated separately.
 In fact, even the very existence of conflict between these parental figures is barely noted in the legal literature, although it is found in psychological and sociological research.
 Even case law deals with this issue only in a limited manner, although by reading between the lines it is possible to identify cases in which the step-parent takes an active part in the conflict.
 The limited attention it has received does not testify to the absence of this reality from our lives—far from it.
 Each time I presented early drafts of this article in professional forums, the audience flooded me with real-life examples of the complexity of the relationship between the step-parent and the non-resident parent and of the conflicts to which they were exposed in this context, all of which related to the phenomenon I discuss in this article.
 This complexity was aptly described by a group of Missouri University researchers, led by Marilyn Coleman, who deal with conflict management in step-families:

 Interactions with the nonresident parent can also lead to conflict.
-Not only can resident and nonresident parents continue to engage in conflict after divorce […], but the addition of a stepparent can exacerbate these tensions because the nonresident parent may feel displaced by the stepparent.
-There are at least three adults who must work together to some degree to make child-related decisions and rules, and children may feel torn loyalty between their new stepparent and their nonresident parent.”
+Not only can resident and nonresident parents continue to engage in conflict after divorce … but the addition of a stepparent can exacerbate these tensions because the nonresident parent may feel displaced by the stepparent.
+There are at least three adults who must work together to some degree to make child-related decisions and rules, and children may feel torn loyalty between their new stepparent and their nonresident parent.

-While the law, in its present form, does have some tools at its disposal for dealing with such potential conflicts between the step-parent and the non-resident parent, these are far from optimal.
+While the law in its present form does have some tools at its disposal for dealing with such potential conflicts between the step-parent and the non-resident parent, these are far from optimal.
 Broadly speaking, the three types of tool are: (i) the doctrine of parental rights, under family law; (ii) the doctrine of the child’s “best interests,” again under family law; and (iii) regulation of the relationship between the legal parents, with the onus on the resident parent to protect the child’s relationship with his or her non-resident parent.
 I contend that each of these alternatives falls short in one way or another.